browniebroke/django-codemod/docs/codemods.md

 - Replace compatibility imports of `pretty_name`
   in `django.forms.forms` by import from `django.forms.utils`.
+- Replace compatibility imports of `BoundField` in `django.forms.forms` by import from `django.forms.boundfield`.

 Applied by passing the `--removed-in 3.1` or `--deprecated-in 1.8` option: